rowanmoul/ArchSecureDualBoot/README.md

 ### Installing the new Secure Boot Keys

 The first step here is to put secure boot into setup mode by removing the current PK.
 This can be done from the BIOS setup utility, but beyond that, the exact steps differ greatly across hardware.
 Typically there will be a security section, and in that, a secure boot section.
-This is where you would have turned secure boot off in order to install Arch Linux initially or to boot the live disk.
-Look for an option to put secure boot into setup mode, or an option to delete all secure boot keys. *If you see both, delete all keys*, as this often prevents certain issues with the tool we will be using (we saved all the old keys and will be replacing them anyway).
+This is where you would have turned secure boot off in order to install Arch Linux initially and boot the live disk.
+Look for an option to put secure boot into setup mode, or an option to delete all secure boot keys. *If you see both, delete all keys*, as this often prevents certain issues with the tool we will be using (we saved all the old keys and will be putting them back anyway).
 Some firmware may require a firmware password to be set before these options are shown.
 Setup mode is on when there is no PK.
 Once a new PK is set, secure boot turns back to user mode, and any updates to any of the secure variables must by signed by the next highest key.
 > Quick note: you may see a reference to `noPK.esl` or similar in Rod's guide and the Gentoo wiki archive (both linked at the start of this section).
 This is an empty file signed with the PK that can be used to "update" the PK to nothing (remove the PK) while in user mode, thereby putting secure boot back into setup mode without entering the BIOS setup utility.
 This works because the PK can be updated in user mode as long as the update is signed by the current PK.
 Unless you are changing your keys often, you likely won't need this.

+***WARNING!!***
+BEFORE you reboot into the BIOS, make sure you save the original private keys, as well as the TPM auth values somewhere secure if you haven't already!
+Assuming you have been following closely, all your keys are sitting in your current working directory which is a ramfs and all data will be LOST PERMANENTLY when you reboot, requiring you to repeat some of the steps above to make new keys.
+You also probably want to save your signed `esl` files from above (the `.auth` ones) so that you don't have to recreate them.
+These are just certificate lists so they don't need to be stored as securely as the private keys, but make sure they are somewhere outside the `ramfs`!

 Once secure boot is in setup mode, we can use an `efitools` utility called `efi-updatevar` to replace each of the secure variables: